dsktpkiel/Azure-Webhook-Notifications/README.md

 - Microsoft Teams Webhooks
 - Adaptive Cards

 Note: Source code is not included due to organizational usage.
+Template and documentations provided instead.